ByronAP/Lisk_Master_Wallet/ReadMe.txt

 OUT_TRANSFER: 7

 TODO:
-recent activity needs to show what type of transaction it was and substitute friendly names in place of the address where posible voting multisig
+add images for each type of transaction to display in AccountActivityItem voting multisig